Pythonaire/HAP-Python-Packet-Bridge/README.md

 ## RFM69 driver

-"rfm69_driver" is a modied driver version for the RFM69 chip set to work with interupts instead of continuously checking the chip buffer.
+"rfm69_driver" is a modied driver version for the RFM69 chip set to work with a interrupt set by the RFM69 chip, instead of continuously checking the chip buffer.